|Guide||♦||28 Triplogs||Mine 0||0 Topics|

 The Wild Mustang Trail starts from the Wild Burro Trail about 0.4 miles north of Alamo Spring at a signed intersection.
 Soon you pass through a gate, not sure what boundary this is marking because this part of the trail is well within the Tortolita Mountain Park, maybe they still run cattle?

 At about 0.2 miles the trail crosses a wash, this is the same wash that enters Alamo Spring from the north.
 The trail crosses a wash that the route to Cochie Canyon Spring heads up.
-Stay on the well defined trail.
-From this point the trail starts a 500 foot climb up to a saddle below the ridge that separates Cochie from Wild Burro Canyon.
-There are two false saddles that are crossed before the final saddle and I kept thinking I was there only to be fooled.
+Stay on the well-defined trail.
+From this point, the trail starts a 500-foot climb up to a saddle below the ridge that separates Cochie from Wild Burro Canyon.
+Two false saddles are crossed before the final saddle and I kept thinking I was there only to be fooled.
 The climb up is not strenuous but it is steady.
 As you ascend to the lower of the three saddles there are some great views over Wild Burro Upper Canyon and Alamo Spring.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.

 This hike is listed as One-Way.